Kardemir Karabükspor: The 2000s

-2017-18 Relegation
+2017-2018 relegation

 The 2017–18 Süper Lig season was a disaster for the club and resulted in their relegation.
 Erkan Sözeri resigned following poor early performances.
 On 1 October 2017 the club appointed Australian coach Tony Popovic to run the side.
 His stint in charge lasted 2 months, during which time the entire board quit the club.
 Popovic was replaced by Levent Açıkgöz, who was himself sacked on 21 March 2018 and replaced by Ünal Karaman.
 The coaching changes, financial ruin and poor performances all contributed to the club finishing in last place with only three wins and three draws for the entire season.

-Relegation Freefall
+Relegation freefall

-With no money and little in the way of talent to sell, the clubs precarious financial position required them to use low paid youth players and this saw Karabükspor suffer back to back relegations.
+With no money and little in the way of talent to sell, the club's precarious financial position required them to use low paid youth players, and this saw Karabükspor suffer back to back relegations.
 They finished last in the 2018/19 TFF First League, winning no games, drawing only three and suffering a negative 102 goal difference.
-They finished the season with zero points after a 3 point administrative penalty was assessed on the club.
+They finished the season with zero points after a 3-point administrative penalty was assessed on the club.

-The 2019/20 season, where the club competed in the 3rd tier TFF Second League saw a brief respite from relegation as the Turkish government suspended all the leagues due to the COVID-19 pandemic in Turkey, with relegations cancelled for the season.
+The 2019/20 season, where the club competed in the 3rd tier TFF Second League, saw a brief respite from relegation as the Turkish government suspended all the leagues due to the COVID-19 pandemic in Turkey, with relegations cancelled for the season.

 They continued their plunge down the pyramid with another last place finish, in the 2020/21 season.
 They scored just one win and three draws, while another 3 point administrative penalty had them end the season on only 3 points.
 They were relegated into the fourth tier TFF Third League system.

 Their season in the 4th tier did not see any improvement, and the side were relegated once again, this time into the 5th tier amateur league system.

-In October 2022, the club was unable to field a team two games in a row due to player shortages which ultimately resulted in relegation to the 6th tier amateur league system.
+In October 2022, the club was unable to field a team two games in a row due to player shortages, a situation which was punished by an automatic relegation to the 6th tier amateur league system.
+The team were then dissolved.

+Karabük İdman Yurdu successor club

+Fellow local side Adatepe Dökecekspor have since renamed itself to Karabük İdman Yurdu after winning a promotion in 2022/23.
+Following that season they changed the name, colours, shirt & logo to be similar to what Kardemir Karabükspor used to use.
+They play at the same Dr. Necmettin Şeyhoğlu Stadium.

 Past seasons

 Domestic results

 Note: In the 2019/20 season all relegations were postponed due to the Coronavirus pandemic causing the cancellation of the season, while promotions continued as normal.
-Additional relegation slots were added to the 2020-21 season to rebalance the size of the leagues for the 2021/22 season.
+Additional relegation slots were added to the 2020–21 season to rebalance the size of the leagues for the 2021/22 season.